DLozanoNavas/LovelyRepos/README.md

 - [Node.js best practices](https://github.com/goldbergyoni/nodebestpractices)
 - [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist)
 - [Build your own X](https://github.com/codecrafters-io/build-your-own-x): This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
-- [Every Programmer should know](https://github.com/mtdvio/every-programmer-should-know): A collection of (mostly) technical things every software developer should know.

 - [The System Design Primer](https://github.com/donnemartin/system-design-primer): Learning how to design scalable systems will help you become a better engineer.